zendesk/sunco-pipeline-bot-PoC/README.md

     "processorSecret": "gUECxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxKyzw"
     }

-You can customize your responses
+You can customize your responses in responses.json file and then `sls deploy`